 What is illegal wildlife trafficking?

-The illegal traffic of wildlife is constituted as an infraction or crime in the environmental legislation of Mexico, and involves the extraction, gathering, transport, commercialization, and possession of species of flora and/or wild fauna, by means of capture, hunting, and collection, in contravention of national and international laws and treaties.
+The illegal traffic of wildlife is constituted as an infraction or crime in the environmental legislation of Mexico and involves the extraction, gathering, transport, commercialization, and possession of species of flora and/or wild fauna, using capture, hunting, and collection, in contravention of national and international laws and treaties.
 It includes live specimens, as well as products and subproducts derived from them, considering products to the unprocessed parts and subproducts to those that have suffered some process of transformation.

 Defining the precise extent of illegal wildlife trafficking is impossible due to its illicit nature, however, it is known that it is a large business involving large amounts of money.
 It is estimated to be the fourth largest illegal trade, after drug trafficking, human trafficking, and counterfeit products.
 It also ranks second worldwide as a threat to wildlife, after the destruction and fragmentation of natural habitats.

 In recent years, illegal wildlife trafficking has increased significantly, despite government efforts, probably as a result of the fact that it represents an attractive illicit business due to the availability of large profits and the low-risk nature of the crime.